 People come from all over the world to ride the waves at this surfing mecca.
 You’ll have to work hard for them, though!
 In order to access Uluwatu and many other beaches on the peninsula, you have to walk down a long and steep staircase.
 This is definitely not the best Bali beach for those with mobility issues or people traveling with young children.

 For surfers, it’s definitely well worth the effort to get down to Uluwatu Beach.
-Seeing as how I can’t surf to save my life, I’m going to send you to this excellent and detailed post from Surf Indonesia about all the waves you can ride here.
+Although I gave it a try while I was there, I can’t surf to save my life, so I’ll send you to this excellent and detailed post from Surf Indonesia about all the waves you can ride there.

 There are quite a few restaurants and bars perched along the cliffside here.
 Take a seat and enjoy the views of surfers carving up waves down below, perhaps while sipping a cold Bintang or getting a massage.

 Single Fin is one of the top spots in Bali to watch the sunset, and it’s also one of the best parties on the island every Sunday night!
 Click here for directions to Uluwatu Beach.

 3. Virgin Beach

 Virgin Beach is one of the best beaches in Bali for swimming.

 It takes a while to reach, but it’s worth the effort.
 Pasir Putih is located on the northeast coast and is definitely one of the best beaches in Bali to visit.

 Also known as the Virgin Beach, this gorgeous stretch of white sand is rare in this part of the island.
 Most of the beaches in East Bali are black, volcanic sand and aren’t exactly the best for lounging on.

 There’s not a whole lot going on here, but that’s the beauty of the place.
 There are a few simple warung (local restaurants) on the beach that will let you use their chairs if you order something.